tommytracey/DeepRL-P2-Continuous-Control/README.md

 For this project, you will work with the [Reacher](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Learning-Environment-Examples.md#reacher) environment.

-![Trained Agent][image1]

-In this environment, a double-jointed arm can move to target locations.
-A reward of +0.1 is provided for each step that the agent's hand is in the goal location.
-Thus, the goal of your agent is to maintain its position at the target location for as many time steps as possible.

-The observation space consists of 33 variables corresponding to position, rotation, velocity, and angular velocities of the arm.
-Each action is a vector with four numbers, corresponding to torque applicable to two joints.
-Every entry in the action vector should be a number between -1 and 1.

 ### Distributed Training

-For this project, we will provide you with two separate versions of the Unity environment:
+For this project, there are two separate versions of the Unity environment:
 - The first version contains a single agent.
 - The second version contains 20 identical agents, each with its own copy of the environment.